-TAKE A BEHIND THE SCENES JOURNEY WITH OUR INDEPENDENT BLUES AWARD NOMINATED "BEST BLUES ROCK" ALBUM
+TAKE A BEHIND THE SCENES JOURNEY WITH OUR INDEPENDENT BLUES MUSIC AWARD NOMINATED "BEST BLUES ROCK" ALBUM

 ABOUT THIS ALBUM